Akole Assembly constituency

-Akole Vidhan Sabha seat is one of the seats in Maharashtra Legislative Assembly in India.
-It is a segment of Shirdi lok Sabha seat.
-Both Akole assembly and Shirdi parliamentary seats came into existence after constituency map of India was redrawn in 2008.
+Akole Assembly constituency is one of the seats in Maharashtra Legislative Assembly in India.
+It is a segment of Shirdi Lok Sabha seat.
+The borders of Akole Assembly constituency were changed after the constituency map of India was redrawn in 2008.

 Overview

 Akole (constituency number 216) is one of the twelve Vidhan Sabha constituencies located in the Ahmednagar district.
 It comprises part of Sangamner tehsil and the entire Akole tehsil of the district.

 Akole is part of the Shirdi Lok Sabha constituency along with five other Vidhan Sabha segments in this district, namely Sangamner, Shirdi, Kopargaon, Shrirampur and Nevasa.
 It is reserved for the candidates belonging to the Scheduled tribes.